alanmichelin/alanmichelin/README.md

 ### Hi there 👋
 <p>Welcome to my github.
-  Here you will see a variety of projects i have been doing in the last year.<br/> If you want to visit my portfolio please <a href="alanmichelin.netlify.app"> CLICK HERE </a>
+  Here you will see a variety of projects i have been doing in the last year.<br/> If you want to visit my portfolio please <a href="https://alanmichelin.netlify.app"> CLICK HERE </a>
   </p>

 ### ⭐&nbsp;My TOP 3 favourite projects